oxxxxxy/calorie-calculator/README.md

 # Calorie Calculator

-This is the over-complicated, production-ready app that can do a little.
+This is the over-complicated, production-ready( i hope ) app that can do a little.

 # app main features